IBM/solsa/README.md

             key: apikey
 ```

+Assuming the previously build container is pushed to the container registry,
+the above yaml can be applied using `kubectl`.

+### Client SDK

-We can use this instance to build an application as demoed in
+We can use the deployed instance to build an application as demoed in
 [app.js](samples/translator/app/app.js):
 ```javascript
 let translator = require('./instance')